alekhyaku/duckietown-rl/README.md

     * [https://github.com/duckietown/gym-duckietown]
 2. AIDO RL baseline
     * [https://github.com/duckietown/challenge-aido_LF-baseline-RL-sim-pytorch]
-    * This is used as the baseline to compare our implmentations against, and copied over to the rl/baselines folder
+    * This is used as the baseline to compare our implementations against, and copied over to the rl/baselines folder
-    * We believe this baseline is created from running the train_reinforcement.py file found in the gym-duckietown/learning/reinforcement/pytorch folder from Gym-Duckietown
+    * We believe this baseline is created from the model.py file in this repository

 This repository contains code for a final project for a Reinforcement Learning class at UT Austin.
 All code produced for this project can be found in the rl folder.

 We tried to implement Deep Reinforcement Learning algorithms to solve in lane following problem in the Duckietown simulator.
 We trained three algorithms DDPG, DQN, and PPO but used both a discrete and continuous action space for PPO.

-Our goal was to compare how defining the action space can either hinder or help solve the lane following problem.
+Our goal was to compare how defining the action space can affect performance when solving the lane following problem.
 We used CNN's for image processing, and kept the same reward function and state space to train all 4.

 ## Installation
 In order to generate reproducible results, this is the installation process we underwent in order to get gym-duckietown running, as well as to test our algorithms.